KSP-RO/RealFuels/Readme_RF.txt

 v4.0 = \/
 *Rewritten Techlevels system.
 Supports per-part and per-config techlevel overrides.
 *Techlevels can be keyed to technodes.
-Stock, TLs are tied to the Rocketry nodes (+ start for TL0) *Rewritten .23 compatibility by taniwha for MFT
+Stock, TLs are tied to the Rocketry nodes (+ start for TL0) *Rewritten MFT for .23 compatibility by taniwha (very cool!)
-*tons of small fixes for .23
+*Tons of small fixes for .23
+*Utilization now works as pressure (in atmospheres) for gases.
+*Added Starwaster's NTR rework
+*Added EngineIgnitor integration
+*Added throttling support
+*Added list of propellants to ignore when autoconfiguring (in MFSSettings)

 v3.4 = \/ (unreleased)
 *Fixed basemass issue when using custom basemass (Thanks, RedAV8R!)